animal-tree/Writing-stuff/Stuff27-Fire.md

 Making, further detail on my reasoning, somewhat dangerous to proliferate, depending on the context and wisdom of the audience.

+A culture that respects nature would not make atomic bombs.

 ---

 Unlike fission, fusion, and unrenewable energy sources, "fire" in the primitive sense of our ancestor-paleolithic days in nature, is, vaporized regular H20, with no-neutrons, water (enchanted) by the power of electrons.
 With residue and sustainable levels of CO2 that the trees can breathe.